jpillora/jquery.rest/README.md

 A [jQuery Ajax](http://api.jquery.com/jQuery.ajax/) Options Object

 *Note: Want more options ?
 Open up a New Feature Issue above.*

+### methodOverride

+When `true`, all requests will become GET requests and the method used will be instead set as the header: `X-HTTP-Method-Override`.
+Useful for clients and/or servers that don't support certain HTTP methods.

 Conceptual Overview
 ---